zonca/git-novice/index.md

 > ## Prerequisites
 >
-> In this lesson we use Git from the Unix Shell.
+> In this lesson we use GitHub from a web browser and Git from the Unix Shell.
 > Some previous experience with the shell is expected,
 > *but isn't mandatory*.
 {: .prereq}